 The presence of IKEA in other Bay Area locations has served as an attractive draw to non-retail companies that are evaluating where to locate their offices.
 In close proximity to our Emeryville and East Palo Alto stores, we have seen strong growth in nearby tech, start-up, and traditional corporate firms whose employees frequent IKEA.

 Q. Where is IKEA in the process with the City?
-In March, we filed an application with the City of Dublin – which triggered the first step in a long, thorough state-mandated public review process, which is to initiate an environmental review of the proposed project.
-Once all of the studies are completed, we will have public hearings, but that most likely will not be until early 2017.
+In March 2016, we filed an application with the City of Dublin – which triggered the first step in a long, thorough state-mandated public review process, which is to initiate an environmental review of the proposed project.
+The IKEA team has been in regular communication with stakeholders in Dublin as we revise our site plan to best fit this community.
+Now that we have a revised site plan, the required analysis and studies can proceed.
+There will be community input opportunities for all of 2017, culminating with City Council review, likely in early 2018.

 Q. How does IKEA plan to handle the customer flow to minimize impact on the local Dublin residents?
 IKEA does not open until 10:00am each day, which is after the morning commute time, and our busiest times are on weekend afternoons.
 Located right off the highway, a retail store is less impactful on traffic than other uses (office or residential) because approximately 86% of the potential visitors to the proposed IKEA Dublin would be accessing the store via I-580.